catherinevee/driftmgr/docs/cli/README.md

 # DriftMgr CLI Documentation

-This directory contains comprehensive documentation for the DriftMgr CLI interface.
+This directory contains detailed documentation for the DriftMgr CLI interface.

 ## Documentation Index